 The review group visits the school typically over a three-day period.
 This site visit is central to the review process and must be carefully planned.
-Close liaison is required between the school's co-ordinating committee and the UCD Quality Office with final approval by the review group.
+Close liaison is required between the school's coordinating committee and the UCD Quality Office with final approval by the review group.
 The UCD Quality Office will also engage the chair of the review group at appropriate points.

-The structure of the site visit is arranged by the UCD Quality Office, in consultation with the review group chair.
+The structure of and template for the site visit is informed by the School's SAR and provided by the UCD Quality Office, in consultation with the review group chair.
 This has important implications for the timing of all other activities.
 In particular, in order to give everyone involved an opportunity to clear their diaries, the membership of the review group is arranged as early as possible and the dates for the site visit identified and fixed by the school.
 All members of the school are expected to be available for the duration of the site visit.
-Arrangements for the site visit meetings are the responsibility of the school under review following discussion with the UCD Quality Office.
-It is also important that the Review Group meets with undergraduate and postgraduate students.
+Arranging the site visit meetings are the responsibility of the school under review following discussion with the UCD Quality Office.
+It is also important that the Review Group meets with undergraduate and postgraduate students, so the site visit should take place in term time.
 Prior to (and subsequent to) the site visit all contact with the internal and external reviewers regarding the review, including arrangements for travel and accommodation, is carried out by the UCD Quality Office.

-b.
+4.2.
 Timetable for the Review Group meetings

 A suitable room must be provided by the school for the use of the review group during the course of the visit.
 Documents such as management reports, sample exam papers/scripts, or any other relevant material should be made available to the review group in the meeting room.
 Further information on supporting documentation is available from the UCD Quality Office.
 Catering for the review group site visit will be organised by the school, and again, advice is available from the UCD Quality Office.
 As previously indicated, most site visits will typically take place over 3 days.
-An outline agenda for the site visit may be found at Appendix 6.
+An outline timetable for the site visit may be found at Appendix 6.
 No meetings should be arranged by the school until the site visit structure is agreed with the UCD Quality Office.